| | |

 Amuse yourself by taking pictures with some of the many statues in Bratislava Old Town, such as that of Schoner Naci, a carpet cleaner who used to love giving flowers to beautiful women, and Cumil (the ‘Man at Work’), poking his head up from a manhole.

-You can go up inside the tower to see an exhibition about the old fortifications of the city and medieval weaponry, or head straight up to the sixth floor for a breathtaking view over the Old Town.
+You can go up inside the tower to see an exhibition about the old fortifications of the city and medieval weaponry, or head up to the sixth floor for a breathtaking view over the Old Town.

 4. Visit Bratislava Castle